-Since the mid-1980s, data protection laws have flourished in Germany and Europe.
-The multitude of EU and German directives has made data protection law one of the most complex legal fields in Germany and the European Union.
+Since the 1980s, data protection laws have become more and more important in Europe and Germany.
+The multitude of EU and German directives has made German data protection law one of the most complex legal fields.

 The basic principle is simple: any storage, transmission or modification of data is prohibited, unless an exception applies.
-But because of the large number of laws and directives – as well as the potential for fines, criminal penalties and reputational damage – great care is necessary when determining whether a legal exception applies.
+Because of the large number of laws and directives, as well as the potential for fines, criminal penalties and reputational damage, great care is necessary when determining whether a legal exception applies.

-Historically, the authorities tasked with enforcing data protection laws used their enforcement mechanisms sporadically.
+Historically, the authorities enforcing German privacy laws used their enforcement mechanisms sporadically.
 In recent years, however, enforcement actions are on the rise.
 Simultaneously, the EU and German legislative bodies have introduced new fines and criminal penalties.

-Every company must comply with German data protection laws, regardless of how many employees it has.
-And any company with at least ten employees must appoint a data protection officer.
+Every company must comply with German data protection law, regardless of how many employees it has.
+Furthermore, any company with at least ten employees must appoint a data protection officer.

 Given these legal requirements and increased enforcement actions, it is essential that every company create a data protection concept that is legally compliant, practicable and tailored to its individual needs.
-Our experienced attorneys can help you develop a data protection concept and address all of your other data protection matters, including:
+Our experienced attorneys can help you develop a data protection concept and address all of your privacy matters, including:

-- bringing labor contracts into line with data protection law
+- bringing employment contracts into line with data protection law

 - drafting data protection and data privacy programs and policies for your company, including training materials

-- drafting a declaration of consent form for dealings with clients, vendors and business partners
+- drafting a declaration of consent form for clients, vendors and business partners

 - drafting a confidentiality agreement to ensure non-disclosure of protected data